wang296/CS6501-Text-Mining/lectures.md

 ---

-## Lecture IV: Text Categorization
+## Lecture IV: Document Categorization

 > Assessing the quality of deployed system is essential for retrieval system development.
 Many different measures for evaluating the performance of information retrieval systems have been proposed.
 We will discuss both the classical evaluation metrics, e.g., Mean Average Precision, and modern advance, e.g., interleaving.